microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraObjectByObjectId.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-Retrieves the objects specified by the ObjectIds parameter.
+retrieves the objects specified by the ObjectIds parameter.

-## EXAMPLES
+## Examples

 ### Example 1: Get an object One or more object IDs